reddit/devvit-template-unity/README.md

 - `npm run launch`: Publishes your app for review
 - `npm run login`: Logs your CLI into Reddit
 - `npm run check`: Type checks, lints, and prettifies your app

-## Cursor Integration

-This template comes with a pre-configured cursor environment.
-To get started, [download cursor](https://www.cursor.com/downloads) and enable the `devvit-mcp` when prompted.